MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-box-connection.md

 1. From the [Migration page in the new SharePoint admin center](https://admin.microsoft.com/sharepoint?page=migrationCenter&modern), select **Box** > **Get started**.
 2. Select **Connect to Box**.
-3. Mover works in the background to scan Box, and copy data to the Microsoft 365.
+3. Mover works in the background to scan Box and to copy data to Microsoft 365.
 Authorize Mover with your Microsoft credentials to connect your co-admin Box account.
-Click **Authorize Mover**.
+Select **Authorize Mover**.
 4. Sign in with an account that has [admin permissions](/sharepoint/sharepoint-admin-role) for your organization.
 5. Sign in to Box with your co-admin account.
 This will connect your Box account to Microsoft 365.
 6. Log in to grant access to Box.
 Click **Authorize.**